10 Types of Hotel Guests You Will Find in Philippine Hotels

 The mysterious kind, whose location and whereabouts can never, ever be revealed.
 Who he’s hiding from, nobody knows, and is frankly none of anyone else’s business.
 He comes and he goes like a thief in the night, often with a different companion each and every time.
 We didn’t see anything!

 The Entitled Influencer Hotel Guests

-With the rise of vloggers and influencers, we have also seen more and more of these types of guests.
-They wield their social media powers like a sword, to anyone who dares not to give in to their requests.
+With the rise of vloggers and influencers, we have also seen more and more of these types of guests, wielding their social media powers like a sword to anyone who dares not to give in to their requests.